delitescere/docker-zulu/README.md

 If you have a reasonable JVM component that only needs the Java runtime provided by compact3, use the "jre" Dockerfile.
 If you need more than that, use the "jdk" Dockerfile which comes with everything.
 You can use `jdeps` to determine if you only need more than the compact3 profile, or add the `-profile compact3` option to your `javac` command.

 A huge thanks to the Zulu team at Azul Systems who have supplied the Zulu Embedded JRE compact3 profile build for Alpine Linux so everyone can benefit.
 If you use these images for production, I strongly encourage you to get a world-class support [subscription](http://www.azulsystems.com/products/zulu/support-packages).
+NB: Even with a support subscrption, Azul Systems does not support this Docker image, just the JVM within it running on Alpine Linux.

 ## Docker images
 The [docker-squash](https://github.com/jwilder/docker-squash) tool is used to squash the images after being built, eliminating intermediate layers.